utri092/hls4ml_custom/hls4ml/hls4ml_workspace/keras_configs/Zynq_Interface_Code_Files/README.md

  #pragma HLS INTERFACE s_axilite port=<const size variable> bundle=CTRL_BUS
 ```

+**Note:-** No of `<const_size_variable` should be the same as no of input/output

 # AXI_STREAM Protocol

-Got to myproject.h and take a note of the input/output dataType and array size of generated protoype function
+Go to myproject.h and take a note of the input/output dataType and array size of generated protoype function

 ### Header File Code Replacement: